andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  our Figure 6, see code/recommend/ .
 If your data are binned then you will need some of code/MLEbin/ .

+Tidy these up once have done the re-run bracnch - see readRerun.txt.

-Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3 in January 2016.
+** Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3 in January 2016.
 I have re-run the code in the latest version of R and get the same results, though it seems that minor (insignficant) changes may occur.
 For example, re-running  multiple/fitting3rep.r